billthefarmer/samurai-sudoku/README.md

 	|   |   |   |   |   |   |   |
 	+---+---+---+   +---+---+---+

 The slots in the four squares labelled A, B, C, D that overlap the centre and outer four puzzles must be solved for both puzzles.
+These puzzles acan be found [here](http://samurai-sudoku.com).

 The implementation I did in Java some years ago works just fine, this one crashes: